 The B-P Build Alternatives include four end-to-end alternatives (Alternatives 1, 2, 3, and 5).
-All four alternatives begin at the intersection of 34th Street and L Street in Bakersfield and end south of the Palmdale Station at Spruce Court, just west of Sierra Highway, in Palmdale.
 Figure 2-1 shows the alternative alignments.
 Discussion of the B-P Build Alternative alignments and land use and community modifications is organized from north to south and divided into seven geographic areas: Bakersfield, Edison, Keene, Tehachapi, Mojave, Lancaster, and Palmdale.
-From the north, this project section would begin at the approved Bakersfield Station and travel south and southeast through the Tehachapi Mountains, then descend into the Antelope Valley where it would terminate at the Palmdale Station in the south.
+From the north, this project section would begin at the Bakersfield Station and travel south and southeast through the Tehachapi Mountains, then descend into the Antelope Valley where it would terminate at the Palmdale Station in the south.
 Table 2-16 provides an overview of the proposed design features for each B-P Build Alternative.